Zavins/CryptoTracker/README.md

 * Main page have searching bar to search for cryptocurrencies.
 * Show most gain/most loss.
 * Show popular cryptocurrencies on the main page.
+* Price Conversion from one currency to another.

 **Optional Nice-to-have Stories**